app-zap/phpframework-documentation/in-depth_documentation/signalslot.md

 Search the code for calls to `SignalSlotDispatcher::emitSignal()` to find the available signals.
 To listen to a certain signal you need to register a slot using `SignalSlotDispatcher::registerSlot()`.
 Most likely you want to do that in your *PluginLoader*.

 ### On parameters
 Notice that the slot should have as many parameters as the emitSignal call - minus 1 (the `$signalName`).
-So if emitSignal is called with 3 parameters, you slot should have 2.
+So if emitSignal is called with 3 parameters, your slot should have 2.

 The first signal parameter (after `$signalName` is always passed by reference).